Tenhipalam: Devathiyal

 Devathiyal is a small town near Calicut University Engineering College (IET).
 Devathiyal town is located 1 kilometer east of Kohinoor on NH-17, on the road from Kohinoor to Calicut International Airport (Karipur).
 This village was also on a cart route that used to carry goods from the east to Kozhikode in ancient times.
 The Noorul Islam Madrasa near Muhiyuddin Juma Masjid is located in Devathiyal town; it is also a polling station in the Thenhipalam panchayath.
 The east side of Devathiyal town is bordered by Pallikkal Panchayath, while the south side is known as Devathiyal Parambu, which belongs to the 7th ward of Tenhipalam Panchayath.

 Panambra

 Panambra is the administrative headquarters of Tenjipalam Panchayat, Panambra is located between Kohinoor and Chelari on National Highway-17.
-Tenjipalam Village Office, Panchayat Office, Community Hall, Krishi Bhavan, Public Health Center etc. are all functioning in Panambra.
+Tenjipalam Village Office, Panchayat Office, Community Hall, Krishi Bhavan, Public Health Center, Tenjipalam Service Cooperative Bank etc. are all functioning in Panambra, Sri Koyappa Mahavishnu Temple is situated about one kilometer east from here.

 Neerolpalam

 The eastern part of Tenjipalam Panchayat is bordered by Peruvallur Panchayat with a brook and barrage, and on its western side is the small town of Neerolpalam.
-It is a relatively densely populated area, and surrounded by paddy fields on three sides, this area can be said to be on top of a hill.
-Neerolpalam AMLP School is located 200 meters from the town of Neerolpalam, It is a polling station in the Thenjhipalam panchayath.
+This area is relatively densely populated and positioned on the top of a hill, surrounded on three sides by paddy fields.
+Neerolpalam AMLP School is located 200 meters from Neerolpalam town.
+It is a polling station in the Thenjhipalam panchayat.